kalle3e/users/README.md

 or
 --help --

-If –h is issued, the system exits after the message is displayed.
 If –create-table is issued, the system exits after the table is created.

 After the table is created, the user can issue the command to insert.